 The main reason FEMA’s flood insurance rates are going up is because the agency has overhauled the way it sets prices.
 Called Risk Rating 2.0, the new methodology applies what FEMA describes as cutting-edge technology to current flood maps in hopes of creating premiums that better represent policyholders’ actual risk.

 FEMA’s previous rating methodology, which had not been updated since the 1970s, focused on a property’s elevation within a given flood zone as outlined on the Flood Insurance Rate Map (FIRM).
-But under that system, certain communities paid more than their fair share of flood insurance premium.
+But under that system, certain communities paid more than their fair share of flood insurance premiums.

 Risk Rating 2.0 takes into account new ways of understanding flood risk through: